Food And Nutrition

 - Urine should be a pale yellow color.
 Darker urine is another indication of dehydration.

-64 fl. oz. of water are recommended daily.
+64 fl. oz. of water is recommended daily.

-Identify how to preserve nutrients in the storage process of fruits and vegetables.
+Identify how to preserve nutrients in the preparation process of fruits and vegetables.

-- Air, heat and water destroy nutrients in vegetables.
+- Air, heat and water can reduce nutrients in fruits and vegetables.